 One of our camps towards the end of our trip was Whakamaru Freedom camping situated on the edge of Lake Whakamaru in the Waikato.
 The Waikato is incredibly good to freedom campers with many amazing places to stay.
 Bean could have a paddle in the Lake then chill on his chair.

 Reflections on the trip

 So, how was our first big trip with Bean?
 A huge success.
 We always found a place to stay and somewhere for him to have a decent walk.
-We were pleasantly surprised at the amount of places that were really dog friendly and only had positive experiences travelling with him, not one single negative.
-I think the important thing when travelling with a dog is not to think of the places you can’t go, but be amazed at the new and wonderful places you wouldn’t have found if you didn’t have your furry friend with you.
+We were pleasantly surprised by the number of places that were really dog-friendly, and only had positive experiences traveling with him, not one single negative.
+I think the important thing when traveling with a dog is not to think of the places you can’t go, but marvel at the new and wonderful places you wouldn’t have found if you didn’t have your furry friend with you.

 We found apps were our friends.
 Paw Planet is great, but not exhaustive.
 Just doing a search for dog walks on Google Maps comes up with some gems.
 The travel apps are good, but Rankers (which I love) stated quite a few camping places as not dog friendly, when in fact the signage said happy for dogs on leads when we actually turned up to check.
 We’re now home and Bean has been sleeping for 18 hours.
 He had a brilliant time and we had the best time because we shared it with him.